bootlin/custom_tests_tool/README.md

 be sent, whatever the status of the job.
   * `web_ui_address` is the base URL of the LAVA Web UI.

-If you don't specify `notify`, the notifications will be sent to the addresses listed in the `boards.py` file, in a per board basis.
-So be careful if you know that you will send a lot of tests not to flood those people.

 ## Examples

 Before any work, don't forget to reactivate your virtualenv to setup the Python